 ALA teachers maximize the effective use of every minute of instructional time.
-Please help minimize distractions during instructional time by leaving messages, money, materials, etc. with the front office.
-The front office will deliver all messages and materials to the student.
+Please help minimize distractions during instructional time by leaving messages, money, materials, etc., with the front office.
+The front office will deliver all messages and materials to students.
 Only in instances of extreme emergency will front office staff interrupt core instructional time to deliver a message or materials.
-Please schedule your child's personal appointments outside of the instructional day.
+Please schedule your student's personal appointments outside of the instructional day.

-GRADING WEIGHTS & SCALE
+GRADING WEIGHTS & SCALE JUNIOR HIGH/ HIGH SCHOOL GRADING WEIGHTS